astridx/meinblog/content/posts/joomla/0vorwort.en.md

 With a single call, Web Assets allow developers to load multiple Javascript and CSS files in a specified order.
 For example, if an extension developer uses styles that depend on Font Awesome being loaded first and they know that Joomla 4 uses the icon font set, Web Assets come into play.
 Web Assets are described in several places in this tutorial.

+> Use the Web Asset Manager when developing for Joomla 4.
+All calls to `HTMLHelper::_('stylesheet or script ...)` work, but these assets are appended after the Web Asset Manager assets.
+This results in overriding styles that are set in the template.
+Thus, a user does not have the possibility to manipulate by means of a `user.css`.
+See in this context (Issue 35706)[https://github.com/joomla/joomla-cms/issues/35706](^github.com/joomla/joomla-cms/issues/35706).

 ##### Web Services enable automated data exchange

 Joomla 4 web services make content accessible to other websites or mobile applications.
 What is a web service?
 Different definitions cause confusion.
 The SOAP standards are referred to as web services.
 Others know them under the term REST API.
 The W3C generally defines a web service as an interface for automated communication via computer networks.
 The API integration in Joomla 4 implements such an interface in the core of the CMS with the help of REST.
 In the example we are building in this text, we also support the Joomla API.